 - Place all ingredients into a blender and blend until smooth.
 In the meantime, heat a small non-stick skillet over low heat.

 - Once preheated, spray with non-stick spray and pour enough batter in to coat the bottom, twirling the batter around to evenly coat the pan.
-It won't take much (about 1/4 cup).
+It won’t take much (about 1/4 cup as original recipe is written).

 - Cook for 1-2 minutes or until the top begins to appear dry and the edges brown.
 Then flip carefully by loosening the edges with a butter knife and flipping it over in one swift movement.

 - Cook for another minute or so on the other side and then transfer to a serving plate.
 Place sheets of wax paper between crepes to keep fresh.
-There should be 10-12 crepes depending on the size of your pan.
+There should be 10-12 crepes depending on the size of your pan (amount as original recipe is written // adjust if altering batch size).

 - Serve warm with white chocolate coconut filling, blueberries, and strawberry sauce (recipes in notes).